Science & Environment Writer, Editor

 On Jan.
 15, 2016 I was a guest on Science Friday on public radio.
 I discussed an Air & Space article I wrote in September (below), on new ideas for space habitats.

-Will future astronauts venturing to Mars, an asteroid or back to the moon live in inflatable space habitats paired with propulsion systems for the long haul?
+Will future astronauts venturing to Mars, an asteroid, or back to the moon live in inflatable space habitats paired with propulsion systems for the long haul?
 In the Sept.
-2015 issue of Air & Space magazine, I explored this exciting idea for future space travel, and the pioneering aerospace company partnering with NASA to develop this concept.
+2015 issue of Air & Space magazine, I explore this exciting idea for future space travel, and the pioneering aerospace company partnering with NASA to develop this concept.

-If the International Space Station gets smacked by orbital debris, an array of devices can find - and fix - the damage.
-In this article for the Januaury 2015 issue of Air & Space magazine, I explored current technologies, those under development, and blue sky ideas for confronting a constant and dangerous threat for astronauts on the ISS.
+In the 2013 movie "Gravity," a swarm of orbiting debris destroys the space shuttle.
+In real life, how might the International Space Station survive a solitary impact from a piece of orbiting debris, or even a small meteor?
+In this article for the Januaury 2015 issue of Air & Space magazine, I report on current technologies, those under development, and blue sky ideas for confronting a constant and dangerous threat for astronauts on the ISS.

 In late February 2014, physicists from around the world gathered at UCLA to brief one another on their latest progress in the quest to identify dark matter, the unknown stuff that makes up more than a quarter of the universe.
 I attended the meeting on assignment with The Kavli Foundation and spoke with three researchers in a roundtable interview.
 You can read my conversation at The Kavli Foundation website, or at Space.com, which re-posted my interview on April 11 on the "Expert Voices" page of its website.